microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/v1.0/docs/Microsoft.Graph.Devices.CloudPrint.md

 ### [Start-MgPrintPrinterJob](Start-MgPrintPrinterJob.md)
 Submits the print job to the associated printer or printerShare.
 It will be printed after any existing pending jobs are completed, aborted, or canceled.
+This API is supported in the following national cloud deployments.

 ### [Start-MgPrintShareJob](Start-MgPrintShareJob.md)
 Submits the print job to the associated printer or printerShare.
 It will be printed after any existing pending jobs are completed, aborted, or canceled.
+This API is supported in the following national cloud deployments.

 ### [Stop-MgPrintPrinterJob](Stop-MgPrintPrinterJob.md)
 Cancel a print job.
 Print jobs can be canceled only on behalf of a user, using delegated permissions.
+This API is supported in the following national cloud deployments.

 ### [Stop-MgPrintShareJob](Stop-MgPrintShareJob.md)
 Cancel a print job.
 Print jobs can be canceled only on behalf of a user, using delegated permissions.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPrint](Update-MgPrint.md)
 Update print

 ### [Update-MgPrintConnector](Update-MgPrintConnector.md)
 Update the properties of a printConnector object.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPrintOperation](Update-MgPrintOperation.md)
 Update the navigation property operations in print

 ### [Update-MgPrintPrinter](Update-MgPrintPrinter.md)
 Update the properties of a printer object.
+This API is supported in the following national cloud deployments.

 ### [Update-MgPrintPrinterJob](Update-MgPrintPrinterJob.md)
 Update the navigation property jobs in print